Sherpa (fabric)

 Sherpa is a fabric with a pile on one side and flat on the other side.

-Structure
+The name was a registered trademark of Collins & Aikman, an American manufacturer of decorative fabrics and automotive supplies, who first developed this fabric.

 Sherpa is a curly piled fabric structure made of synthetic yarns like acrylic or polyester.
 The texture is soft and fluffy, useful in jackets resembling wool or sheepskin on the piled side.
-Sherpa fleece is a knitted type of fabric usable in line clothing and winter wear.
+Sherpa fleece is a knitted type of fabric usable in lined clothing and winter wear.

-History

-It was Collins & Aikman (An American manufacturer of decorative fabrics and automotive supplies) who first developed this fabric.
-Sherpa was the registered trademark of the company.

-Use

-Mainly it is used in the lining of coats and for adult's and children's jackets.